-Notes: Thaw overnight (the night before serving, place container of frozen food in the refrigerator) or bake directly from the freezer, allowing about 1 1/2 hours.
-Serve with hot cooked wide noodles and shredded parmesan cheese.
+This make-ahead version of classic chicken cacciatore features a homemade tomato sauce that you pour over the chicken before freezng.
+When you're ready to serve you can thaw, bake, and serve with noodles and shredded Parmesan cheese.
+Thaw overnight (the night before serving, place container of frozen food in the refrigerator) or bake directly from the freezer, allowing about 1 1/2 hours.

 Sunset OCTOBER 1999

 1. Rinse chicken and pat dry.
 Sprinkle lightly with salt and pepper.

 2. Pour 1 tablespoon oil into a 10- to 12-inch nonstick frying pan over medium-high heat.
 When hot, add 1/2 the chicken and brown well, 6 to 8 minutes total.
 As thighs are browned, transfer to a foil pan (8 to 9 in. square).
 Add 1 more tablespoon oil to frying pan and repeat to brown remaining chicken.
 Transfer to another foil pan (8 to 9 in. square).

 3. To frying pan, add remaining 1 tablespoon oil and the onions, mushrooms, garlic, oregano, and parsley.
 Stir often over medium-high heat until vegetables are limp, 12 to 15 minutes.

 4. Stir in tomato sauce and wine.
 Bring to a boil over high heat, stirring often; reduce heat, cover, and simmer about 20 minutes to blend flavors.